HugeCoderGuy/HugeCoderGuy/README.md

 </p>

-### Automated Leaf Area Measurements (3/2022)
+### Automated Leaf Area Measurements (Python/Bash)

 <p align="center">
 <img src="https://user-images.githubusercontent.com/81666253/189248803-91d10dcb-2914-43da-96c0-5be8b8195994.png" width="750">
 </p>

 I worked on this project for the UC Davis Bloom Lab to deploy and improve another labmate's leaf area software to increase throughput and accuracy using a Raspbery Pi.
-I completed the GUI w/ Tkinter, automatic Google Cloud image sync using their API, and designed the 3D printed enclosure and circuit myself.
+I completed the GUI w/ Tkinter, automatic Google Cloud image sync using their API, and finally designed the 3D printed enclosure and circuit myself.